 While attending Indiana University, he held the positions of Principal and Second Trombone in the Columbus, IN Philharmonic from 2006-2009.
 Other orchestral experience includes performances with the New World Symphony in Miami, FL, the Dayton Philharmonic Orchestra, Richmond Symphony Orchestra and Evansville Philharmonic.
 He has appeared as a soloist with the Indiana University Symphonic Band where he performed Richard Peaslee's Arrows of Time.
 Dr. Mixdorf has also toured with the Mr. Jack Daniel's Silver Cornet Band.

 Before his appointment at the University of Arkansas, Dr. Mixdorf served as Assistant Professor of Trombone at Georgia State University in Atlanta, GA, adjunct instructor of brass at Vincennes University, associate instructor at Indiana University, and adjunct instructor of trombone at St. Ambrose University.

 His principal teachers include Peter Ellefson, M. Dee Stewart, Nancy Vogt, D. Paul Pollard, Bruce Tychinski, and Brad Edwards.
-Dr. Mixdorf is a Conn-Selmer Performing Artist.
+Dr. Mixdorf is a Greenhoe Featured Artist.

-When not playing trombone, Dr. Mixdorf spends every minute possible with his beloved wife Elizabeth and children, Miles, Madelyn, Mason, and Meyer.
+When not playing trombone, Dr. Mixdorf spends every minute possible with his beloved wife Elizabeth and children, Miles, Madelyn, Mason, Meyer, and Montgomery.

 Open to current high school juniors and seniors who wish to major in music at the University of Arkansas